NetickNetworking/NetickDocumentation/articles/core-concepts.md

 ### Network Object

-Any GameObject which needs to be synced/replicated must be a <xref:Netick.NetworkObject> (has the <xref:Netick.NetworkObject> added to it).
+Any GameObject which needs to be synced/replicated must have a <xref:Netick.NetworkObject> component added to it.
 If you want to see something on everyone’s screen, it has to have a <xref:Netick.NetworkObject> component added to it.
 It’s the component that tells Netick that a GameObject is networked.
 The <xref:Netick.NetworkObject> component by itself just informs Netick that the object is networked.
 To add networked gameplay-logic to it, you must do so in a component of a class derived from <xref:Netick.NetworkBehaviour>.
 Netick comes with a few essential built-in components:

 - <xref:Netick.NetworkTransform>: used to sync position and rotation
 - <xref:Netick.NetworkRigidbody>: used to sync controllable physical objects